OiMickBoi/CS321-Project-2-Stardew-Valley/Journal.md

 I need to change all the a.length to heapsize and make getters and setters for heapsize.

+14:58
+I completed the above todo.
+16:06
+made a new branch where i have the array built into MaxHeap class I changed all the methods so instead of passing in parameter array A of type Task it now how it built it.

 ## Sources to cite:
 https://www.w3schools.com/java/java_constructors.asp // Java Constructors